Bianchi IX model: Reducing phase space: Introduction

 \section{Introduction}

 The available data of observational cosmology indicate that the Universe emerged from a state with extremely high energy densities of matter fields.
-Theoretical cosmology, particularly the Belinskii-Khalatnikov-Lifshitz (BKL) scenario (generic solution to the Einstein equations), predicts the existence of the initial cosmological {\it singularity} with diverging gravitational and matter fields invariants \cite{BKL22,BKL33,Belinski:2009wj}.
-It has been proved that such symmetries of spacetime like isotropy and homogeneity are dynamically {\it unstable} in the evolution towards the singularity \cite{BKL22,BKL33}.
-An existence of the dynamically stable general solution to the Einstein equations with a cosmological singularity means that this classical theory is {\it incomplete}.
+Theoretical cosmology, particularly the Belinskii-Khalatnikov-Lifshitz (BKL) scenario (which is thought to be a generic solution to the Einstein equations near spacelike singularities), characterizes the spacetime in the region of the initial cosmological {\it singularity} with diverging gravitational and matter field invariants \cite{BKL22,BKL33,Belinski:2009wj}.
+It has been proved that symmetries of spacetime such as isotropy and homogeneity are dynamically {\it unstable} in the evolution towards the singularity \cite{BKL22,BKL33}.
+The existence of the {\it general} solution to the Einstein equations with a cosmological singularity means that the classical theory is {\it incomplete}.

-The best prototype for the BKL scenario is the non-diagonal Bianchi IX model \cite{BKL33,BKL2}.
-We expect that obtaining {\it quantum} Bianchi IX model will enable quantization of the BKL theory.
-Finding the {\it non-singular} quantum BKL theory would mean solving, to some extent, the generic cosmological singularity problem.
+The best prototype for the BKL scenario is the nondiagonal Bianchi IX model \cite{BKL33,BKL2}.
+We expect that obtaining a {\it quantum} Bianchi IX model may enable quantization of the BKL scenario.
+Finding the {\it nonsingular} quantum BKL theory would mean solving, to some extent, the generic cosmological singularity problem.
 Such a quantum theory could be used as a realistic model of the very early Universe.
-The standard model of cosmology is unable to explain, at the fundamental level, the nature of dark energy and the origin of cosmic inflation.
-It is expected that quantum BKL theory may bring solution to these problems.

-In this paper we examine the mathematical {\it structure} of the physical phase spaces of the non-diagonal Bianchi IX model near the cosmological singularity.
+In this paper we examine the mathematical {\it structure} of the physical phase space of the nondiagonal Bianchi IX model near the cosmological singularity.
 We are aware of great complexities specific to the dynamics of the homogeneous models.
-There exists a comprehensive literature in the field: textbooks (see, e.g. \cite{Wain,Bogo,Ryan}) and review articles (see, e.g. \cite{Ashtekar:2011ck,Heinzle:2009du,Montani:2007vu}).
-However, what has been achieved so far is not satisfactory for us as we wish to work out a classical formalism that would be suitable for our quantization method developed recently (see, e.g. \cite{Dzierzak:2009ip,Malkiewicz:2009qv,Malkiewicz:2010py,Mielczarek:2011mx, Malkiewicz:2011sr,Mielczarek:2012qs}).
+There exists comprehensive literature in the field: textbooks (see, e.g., \cite{Wain,Bogo,Ryan}) and review articles (see, e.g., \cite{Ashtekar:2011ck,Heinzle:2009du,Montani:2007vu}).
+However, what has been achieved so far is not satisfactory for us as we wish to work out a classical formalism that would be suitable for the quantization method that we developed recently (see, e.g., \cite{Dzierzak:2009ip,Malkiewicz:2009qv,Malkiewicz:2010py,Mielczarek:2011mx, Malkiewicz:2011sr,Mielczarek:2012qs}).